TeamPracticalProjects/Connectivity_Tools_with_Particle_Devices/README.md

 We describe how we use Particle's publish/subscribe mechanism to securely and wirelessly communicate between embedded devices.
 ## Integrating to a cloud database.
-We describe how we use Particle webhooks and PHP to provide embedded evices a means to communicate with cloud-based services that use a REST API, including third party services and our own cloud database.
+We describe how we use Particle webhooks and PHP to provide embedded devices a means to communicate with cloud-based services that use a REST API, including third party services and our own cloud database.